 You get a large number pad to prevent mistakes in the first place, along with common arithmetic and calculator functions right up top.
 There’s a tape feature here as well, and your calculation history keeps updating on the left hand side of the display so you can quickly look back if need be.

 Digits does support additional functionality, including scientific calculation, tape editing, export and sharing in CSV formats, and extensive customisation.
-However, those features need to be unlocked by purchasing the Pro Upgrade for the app (Rs.
-179).
+Plus, there’s dark mode for folks who just can’t stand anything else.

 For anyone looking to just get a simple calculator app for basic every day calculations, Digits is a great option.
 However, the only drawback here is that there’s no longer a free version of the app available.
 You will have to get the paid version for $1.99, but that’s actually a very reasonable price.

 You get all the usual features here, including a history tape that you can revisit if you need to cross examine your calculations.
 You can even edit the history tape to make fixes to calculations if needed.